mosip/documentation/docs/Master-Data-Services-Functionality.md

 1. The component restricts the bulk creation of Master Data
 1. In case of Exceptions, system triggers error messages as received from the Database.

-### B. Fetch the List of Biometric Authentication Type based on a Language Code
+### Fetch the List of Biometric Authentication Type based on a Language Code
 On receiving a request to fetch the List of Biometric Authentication Type with input parameters (Language Code), the system fetches the List of Biometric Authentication Type against the Language Code as per the below steps:

 1. Validates if the request to add Biometric Authentication Type contains the following parameters